coldbox-modules/quick/README.md

 ## Community and Support
 Join us in our Ortus Community and become a valuable member of this project [Quick ORM](https://community.ortussolutions.com/c/communities/quick-orm/23).
-We will looking forward to hearing from you!!
+We are looking forward to hearing from you!